L4g0/MiDispositivoMIDI_A3C/README.md

 # MiDispositivoMIDI_A3C
-This repository contains code that can be uploaded to the MiDispositivoMIDI Rev A3C.
+This repository contains source code and hardware schematics of MiDispositivoMIDI.
 It is an opensource MIDI controller that can be bought in our website (www.bananutelectronics.com).
 Feel free to create new code, fork this repository and ask questions in our forum.

 # Important
 You will need the following libraries to make the code work: MIDI USB and Adafruit NeoPixel